What are EAN & UPC barcodes & what are their specifications

 The barKoder barcode scanner SDK can empower any enterprise or consumer mobile or desktop app with state-of-the-art barcode scanning functionality with very little integration efforts.

-Download the free trial SDK, evaluate barKoder via its Barcode Scanner demo app, explore our documentation hub, blog posts and more.
+Register on the barKoder Developer Portal today to download the SDK, evaluate barKoder via its Barcode Scanner demo app, explore our documentation hub, blog posts and more.